Agnogh/pirate-resort/README.md

 ###Owner of the restaurant
 - I want more subscribers so I can share updates regularly and increase potential clients as a targeted group is smaller than usual
 - I want clients to have our contact to have them visit again
-- I want potential customers to have all info in a very simple and straightforward way
+- I want potential customers to have all info in an effortless and straightforward way
 - I want the user to find their way around easily and quickly
 - I want to show a few pictures for potential customers so they can get an idea of what they can expect